Jeryllchan88/DSIFCapstone/README.md

 ### Problem Statement

 The main object of P2P lenders are individual investors who want to get the best risk-reward return for their investment.
-Our aim for this project is to help P2P lenders decide on the which loans to invest in their portfolio to obtain the best risk-reward (Sharpe Ratio) returns.
+Our aim for this project is to help P2P lenders decide on the which loans to invest in their portfolio to obtain the best risk-reward (Sharpe Ratio) return.

 ### Datasets

 The dataset used is from LendingClub [`LendingClub Website`](https://www.lendingclub.com/).
 The dataset is extracted from Kaggle and the datad dictionary can be obtained from kaggle as well. [`LendingClub Dataset and Dictionary`](https://www.kaggle.com/ethon0426/lending-club-20072020q1)

+### Data Dictionary

 <table border="1" class="dataframe">
   <thead>